kassi/SafariCookieBahnDE/README.md

 A better way of course is to not run it manually but automatically - and regularly.
 So you want to create a LaunchAgent that runs the script once you log in.
+So head for installation...

+# Installation

+Clone the project, open it in xcode (my version 4.3.2) and Build it.

+This should copy the executable to /usr/local/bin and the LaunchAgent property list the appropriate user's directory.

 # Author